-As of June 15th, the SBA has resumed accepting new Economic Injury Disaster Loan (EIDL) applications from all qualified small businesses, nonprofits, and agricultural businesses.
+The SBA is still accepting new COVID-19 EIDL applications (loan component only) from all qualified small businesses, including agricultural enterprises, and private nonprofit organizations.
 There is no official deadline to apply; applications will continue to be accepted until funding has been exhausted.

 Who Can Apply?